 The Angels, in the same sense, could be called the “God’s waiting room” of baseball, the place were aging players have historically gone to cash a last check on their way out of the big leagues.

-I’ve always maintain that an alien dropped down from outer space, if handed the all-time rosters of major leagues clubs, would conclude the Angels were the greatest franchise in history of human kind.
+I’ve always maintained that an alien dropped down from outer space, if handed the all-time rosters of major leagues clubs, would conclude the Angels were the greatest franchise in history of human kind.

 Consider the list of players who have adorned the halo: Frank Robinson, Reggie Jackson, Rod Carew, Dave Winfield, Dave Parker, Bo Jackson, Dave Kingman, Ricky Henderson, Bobby Bonds, Bert Campaneris, Vada Pinson, Tommy Davis, Willie Davis, Hoyt Wilhelm.